Macquarie Park, New South Wales: Transport

-Macquarie Park, Macquarie University and North Ryde stations are underground stations on the Metro North West Line which opened on 26 May 2019.
+Macquarie Park, Macquarie University and North Ryde stations are underground stations on the Metro North West & Bankstown Line which opened on 26 May 2019.
 Until 30 September 2018 they were on the Epping to Chatswood rail line operated by Sydney Trains.
 The line opened on 23 February 2009 and closed for metro conversion on 30 September 2018.

-At the 2011 census, only 27.3% of employed people travelled to work on public transport and 42.4% by car (either as driver or as passenger).
+At the 2016 census, 36.4% of employed people travelled to work on public transport and 34.1% by car either as driver or as passenger, compared to the 2021 Census, conducted during COVID which recorded that 10.3% of residents travelled to work by public transport and 20.7% by car either as a driver or passenger.

 Education

 Macquarie University is one of Australia's largest universities.
 It features a 126-hectare park-like campus beside a high-technology corridor.

 The university is affiliated with a number of colleges also located in the suburb including Dunmore Lang College, Robert Menzies College an Anglican college, Macquarie Christian Studies Institute and Sydney Institute of Business & Technology.

 Macquarie University has in recent years become a major research centre, with Macquarie University Hospital and the Cochlear Research Centre located within the university grounds.

 Excelsia College moved to a Macquarie Park campus in 2016.